 The intended goal!

-Guayapi aims to empower indigenous communities while restoring nature and valorising the plants from the indigenous lands mainly in economically disadvantaged places with high biodiversity (for instance, Amazonia, Sri Lanka, Peru, Paraguay and Ecuador).
+Guayapi aspires to empower indigenous communities while restoring nature and valorising the plants from the indigenous lands mainly in economically disadvantaged places with high biodiversity (for instance, Amazonia, Sri Lanka, Peru, Paraguay and Ecuador).
 They do this by identifying the needs of indigenous peoples for the restoration of ecosystems by rehabilitating and enhancing their culture, know-how and traditional productions.
 In preserving indigenous culture, indigenous knowledge and plants are preserved as well!

 Totum is the entire active part of the plant, for instance, the roots, leaves and branches